webcrumbs/javascript-crumbs/chapters/statements/Readme.md

       console.log("Between 0 and 25, inclusive.");
     }

+Control statements, such as if, require code blocks only when executing multiple statements.
+However, it is considered a best practice to always use code blocks with control statements, even if there’s only one statement to be executed.
+Using code blocks for control statements makes the intent clearer, and there’s less chance for errors when changes need to be made.

+    if (test)
+        alert("hello!"); //valid, but error-prone and should be avoided

+    if (test) { //preferred
+         alert(test);
+    }

 ### The switch Statement

 If you find yourself using an if condition and having too many else if parts, you could consider changing the if to a switch.